reimagined/resolve/docs/frontend.md

 clientEntries: ['client/index.js']
 ```

-Initialize the client library of your choice with the `resolveContext` object and use it to communicate with the backend:
+Use the `resolveContext` object to initialize a client library.
+The code samples below demonstrate how to configure the entry point for different client libraries.

-##### resolve-client
+##### resolve-client:

 ```js
 import { getClient } from 'resolve-client'